 Learning how to give others our full attention can enhance our communication and leadership.

 For psychologist Paul Watzlawick, “one cannot not communicate”.
 Every behaviour is a form of communication, whether conscious or unconscious.
-So as well as paying attention to what people say, we need to ‘listen between the lines’ and also look out for the non-verbal cues, such as facial expressions.
+So, as well as paying attention to what people say, we need to ‘listen between the lines’ and also look out for the non-verbal cues, such as facial expressions or body language.
 These can speak volumes, even when people are silent.

 Listening is an especially important skill in navigating more difficult conversations.
 This requires our full attention, and if we’re rushing ahead – to deliver a point in the hope of avoiding conflict, for example – we will struggle to resolve situations where multiple interests and agendas must be aligned.